We are a group of creative people who help organizations make their ideas beautiful.

 But recently (with the birth of I-Cloud) companies have been scrambling, trying to be the first to use sharing technology to make data collection easier.

-Enter Climate Corporation and their platform known as FieldView.
-The Climate Corporation, a subsidiary of Monsanto, is at the forefront of agriculture technology.
+Enter Climate and their platform known as FieldView.
+Climate, a subsidiary of Bayer (formerly Monsanto), is at the forefront of agriculture technology.
 By using cutting-edge analysis tools to gain insights from their field data, farmers can make more informed decisions about what they grow and how they grow it.

-Since becoming their agency partner, Paradowski has helped The Climate Corporation build overall awareness of their platform and positioned the brand as a science-based industry leader.
+Since becoming their agency partner, Paradowski has helped Climate build overall awareness of their platform and positioned the brand as a science-based industry leader.

 Climate FieldView employs a multitude of digitized stethoscopes to monitor the vital signs of your farm.
 Then, it puts data to work by turning them into insights, making the farmer’s tough decisions a little easier.
 The Pulse creative positioning advances the idea that the prescriptive and advisory approach elevates data from just fact and figures to something more human.
 This is how the most successful tech companies talk about themselves—they speak to the human condition.

-Through the development of new creative materials for The Climate Corporation, a primary need for a website refresh was identified.
-Taking the end user into consideration, We set out to deliver a clean, straightforward user experience, showcasing the features of Climate FieldView and letting those features lead the user to a purchase path.
+Through the development of new creative materials for Climate, a primary need for a website refresh was identified.
+Taking the end-user into consideration, we set out to deliver a clean, straightforward user experience, showcasing the features of Climate FieldView and letting those features lead the user to a purchase path.

 Go check it out at climate.com.